MrJackSpade/Deaddit/README.md

+# How to install
+Android APK file is available in the release folder.
+Download the APK file and install it on your Android device.

+Windows client can be built from scratch.
+Simply pull the code and build.

+IOS is not currently enabled as I don't have an IOS device to test on.
+If you have an IOS device and would like to test, please let me know and I will enable the IOS build.

 # How to Get Your Reddit API Credentials

 To use this custom Reddit client, you need to acquire the following credentials: